 Albert Road Cemetery

-Albert Road Cemetery serves the residents of Hedge End and provides an important amenity to the community and is, currently, the only cemetery within the Parish.
+Albert Road Cemetery serves the residents of Hedge End and provides an important amenity to the community and is the only open cemetery within the Parish.

-A Management Plan and associated Budget has been in existence and its concepts implemented since 1st April, 2009.
+A Management Plan has been in existence and its concepts implemented since 1st April, 2009.

 The Albert Road Cemetery site plan is available to view and download as a pdf document.